This month: Lesson #3 Let go, let go, let go

 Artwork above from: Art of Alzheimer's

 My interaction with dementia is a study in letting go.
-In mid to later stages, dementia is variable day to day so expected outcomes may not occur and important things like: getting to appointments, taking a walk, going on an outing, or, perhaps, even attending to hygiene or eating may not happen when I think they need to happen.
+In mid to later stages, dementia is variable day to day so expected outcomes may not occur and important things like: getting to appointments, taking a walk, going on an outing, or, perhaps, even attending to hygiene or eating may not happen when I, or others, think they need to happen.
 Caregivers need to let it go and try again later.
 People experiencing the condition have already let it go and are in a protracted state of loss.
 They are letting go of everything they built throughout their lives: their finances, their accomplishments, their material assets and perhaps their awareness of having family.
 Finally they will let go of life entirely prompting their loved ones to begin their journey of letting go.